5 Clear Signs Your Mystery Back Pain Is Actually Arthritis

 “Even if you’re not in pain, you may feel stiff in the morning,” Dr. Jayabalan says.
 In most cases, this stiffness will wear off as you start walking around, but the pain may return at night as the joints are stressed from the day.
 Bending over and arching your back may be particularly painful, and the pain can migrate—one day affecting a shoulder and the next day affecting your neck, and so on, he says.
 Here’s what else could be behind a stiff neck.

 The pain keeps getting worse

 Everyone experiences pain differently, and there’s no right or wrong time to see a doctor.
 “Some patients come in because of a very new pain,” Dr. Jayabalan says, “and others come after months or even years of suffering a twinge here and a twinge there.”
 (Learn what you should and shouldn’t do before a doctor appointment.)
-Dr. Mikhael recommends seeing a doctor if the pain comes and goes for more than four to six weeks.
+See a doctor if the pain comes and goes for more than four to six weeks, says Mark Mikhael, MD, an orthopedic surgeon of the Illinois Bone & Joint Institute in Glenview, IL.
 (Find out how to manage chronic pain without medication.)
 Most pulled muscles and other minor injuries heal during that period of time, so if the pain persists and or gets worse, schedule an appointment.
 These everyday movements may be wrecking your joints.